Nottingham: Geography

 Nottingham is situated on an area of low hills along the lower valley of the River Trent, and is surrounded by the Sherwood Forest in the north, the Nottinghamshire, Derbyshire and Yorkshire Coalfield in the west, and the Trent and Belvoir Vales in the east and south.

-Within the city, native wildlife includes red fox, peregrine falcon and common kingfisher.
+Within the city native wildlife includes red fox, peregrine falcon and common kingfisher.
 Notable nature reserves around the city include Attenborough Nature Reserve SSSI, Sherwood Forest National Nature Reserve, Holme Pit SSSI, Fairham Brook Local Wildlife Site and Wollaton Park.
-Due to its position as a central city with strong transport links, Nottingham has become home to invasive animal and plant species including rose-ringed parakeet, Japanese knotweed and Himalayan balsam.
+Owing to its position as a central city with strong transport links, Nottingham has become home to invasive animal and plant species including rose-ringed parakeet, Japanese knotweed and Himalayan balsam.

-In 2017 it was reported that Nottingham was one of a number of UK cities that broke WHO air pollution guidelines for the maximum concentration of small particulate matter; the pollution in part being caused by harmful wood-burning stoves.
+In 2017, it was reported that Nottingham was one of a number of UK cities that broke WHO air pollution guidelines for the maximum concentration of small particulate matter, the pollution in part being caused by wood-burning stoves.

-Nottingham is bounded by a green belt area, provisionally drawn up from the 1950s.
-Completely encircling the city, it extends for several miles into the surrounding districts, as well as towards Derby.
+Nottingham is bounded by a green belt, provisionally drawn up from the 1950s.
+Completely encircling the city, it extends for several miles into the surrounding districts as well as towards Derby.